terraform-aws-modules/terraform-aws-apigateway-v2/examples/websocket/README.md

-# AWS API Gateway w/ VPC Links example
+# AWS Websocket API example

-Configuration in this directory creates a private AWS API Gateway with VPC link and integrates it with a VPC bound resources (Lambda function and ALB).
+Configuration in this directory creates an AWS Websocket API.
+This example is based off of https://github.com/aws-samples/simple-websockets-chat-app

 ## Usage